robertmb128-dot/enterprise-dba-security-framework/Docs/README.md

-# Compliance Considerations
+# Documentation

-Maps framework design to:
+Enterprise-facing documentation for:
+- Architecture overview
+- Security model
+- Operational workflows

+This directory is designed for:
-- SOX
+- Reviewers
-- SOC 2
+- Security teams
-- Internal audit expectations
+- Auditors

-Focuses on traceability, reviewability, and change control.